kristerkari/react-native-css-modules/docs/setup-responsive.md

-## Setup CSS modules for React Native (with CSS Media Queries support)
+## Setup CSS modules for React Native (with CSS Media Queries & CSS Viewport Units support)

-The following modules are used to implement CSS modules with CSS media queries support for React Native:
+The following modules are used to implement CSS modules with CSS media queries and CSS viewport units support for React Native:

-* [react-native-css-transformer](https://github.com/kristerkari/react-native-css-transformer) - Transforms CSS to a React Native compatible style object and handles live reloading
+- [react-native-css-transformer](https://github.com/kristerkari/react-native-css-transformer) - Transforms CSS to a React Native compatible style object and handles live reloading
-* [babel-plugin-react-native-platform-specific-extensions](https://github.com/kristerkari/babel-plugin-react-native-platform-specific-extensions) - Transforms ES6 `import` statements to platform specific `require` statements if the platform specific files exist on disk.
+- [babel-plugin-react-native-platform-specific-extensions](https://github.com/kristerkari/babel-plugin-react-native-platform-specific-extensions) - Transforms ES6 `import` statements to platform specific `require` statements if the platform specific files exist on disk.
-* [babel-plugin-react-native-classname-to-dynamic-style](https://github.com/kristerkari/babel-plugin-react-native-classname-to-dynamic-style) - Transforms `className` property to `style` property and matches media queries at runtime with React Native.
+- [babel-plugin-react-native-classname-to-dynamic-style](https://github.com/kristerkari/babel-plugin-react-native-classname-to-dynamic-style) - Transforms `className` property to `style` property and matches dynamic styles (media queries and viewport units) at runtime with React Native.

 ### Step 1: Install depencies to run React Native

 Make sure that you have `react-native-cli` installed and [XCode](https://developer.apple.com/xcode/)/[Android Studio](https://developer.android.com/studio/index.html) installed and working.

-* Go to "Building Projects with Native Code" tab and follow the guide: https://facebook.github.io/react-native/docs/getting-started.html
+- Go to "Building Projects with Native Code" tab and follow the guide: https://facebook.github.io/react-native/docs/getting-started.html

 ### Step 2: Create a new React Native app and test that it works